Banging Toolbox

 But if you need plenty of air pressure and have a sufficiently large work area, you might want to go for a compressor that is as large as is practical.

-If you have to use your tools in different areas of your workplace, you could get a long hose that allows you to direct the pressurized air where you need it.
+If you have to use your tools in different areas of your workplace, you could get a long hose that lets you direct the pressurized air where you need it.

 It is always better to have more–rather than less–pressurized air available on hand.